AndrewJBateman/pern-stack-todo/README.md

 # :zap: PERN Full Stack Todo

-* PostgreSQL Express React Node (PERN) full-stack app, integrates React frontend with Node.js backend.
-Tutorial code (see 'Inspiration' below)
+* PostgreSQL Express React Node (PERN) full-stack app, integrates React frontend with Node.js backend that is deployed to Heroku.
+Tutorial code by The Stoic Programmers (see 'Inspiration' below)

 *** Note: to open web links in a new window use: _ctrl+click on link_**